tmaiaroto/aegis/examples/cognito/README.md

 `aegis secret store cognitoExample ClientID xxxxxx`

+`aegis secret store cognitoExample ClientSecret xxxxxx`

+`aegis secret store cognitoExample PoolDomain xxxxxx`

 The region was actually hard coded in this example because it's not a sensitive piece of information, though you can change it if you like.
 There's a helper function that reads the variables no matter if they are Lambda environment variables or API Gateway stage variables (which take priority).

+Keep in mind that this is what the example uses for config values.
+You could name them differently but, your code will need to set the proper fields in the `aegis.CognitoAppClientConfig` struct.

 Note that in order to update these values, you must re-deploy.
 However, you could also look at AWS Secrets Manager yourself manually in your code